DenyT17/Weather-Classification/README.md

 ## Description ❔❓

 In this project I use images depicting weather phenomena to image classification.
-I use TensorFlow and EfficientNet B0 pretrained model.
+I use TensorFlow and EfficientNet(B0 - B4) to  pretrained models.

 For the time being I predict a weather phenomenon for twenty pictures, five for each weather phenomena.